Efficient sequential Bayesian inference for state-space epidemic models using ensemble data assimilation: Discussion and limitations

 Despite its practical and computational advantages, several methodological and theoretical limitations should be noted.
 Unlike standard SMC$^2$, which is theoretically exact in the limit of infinite state and parameter particles, eSMC$^2$ inherits bias from the EnKF likelihood approximation.
 This bias may become more pronounced in strongly nonlinear or multimodal epidemic systems, and rigorous convergence guarantees for nonlinear, non-Gaussian settings remain an open challenge.
 While convergence of the EnKF likelihood has been established in linear-Gaussian systems with rate $\mathcal{O}(N_x^{-1/2})$ \citep{chen2022autodifferentiable}, extending such results to nonlinear systems is nontrivial.
 Although the proposed method is sequential, it is not fully ``online'', as each call of the PMMH kernel still involves running the EnKF on all data available up to that point.
-One potential avenue to further improve computational efficiency would be to develop a fully recursive implementation analogous to a Nested Particle Filter \citep[NPF;][]{crisan2018nested}, in which the inner particle filter could be replaced by an EnKF.
-In our SEIR model, we used only a single data stream (daily incidence).
-Adding data such as hospitalizations, deaths, or serological surveys could help disentangle the reporting rate from transmission parameters and improve parameter identifiability \citep{swallow2022challenges}.
+One potential avenue to further improve computational efficiency would be to develop a fully recursive implementation analogous to a Nested Particle Filter (NPF) \citep{crisan2018nested}, in which the inner particle filter could be replaced by an EnKF.
+From a modeling standpoint, our SEIR application relies on a single data stream (daily incidence).
+Incorporating additional observations such as hospitalizations, deaths, or serological survey data could improve parameter identifiability, particularly in disentangling reporting rates from transmission parameters \citep{swallow2022challenges}.
+More generally, epidemiological models often include parameters constrained to the unit interval (e.g., reporting or mortality ratios).
+In such cases, one may either assign a \textit{Beta} prior, which naturally enforces support on $(0,1)$, or apply a \textit{logit} transformation and conduct inference on the unconstrained scale.
 Finally, while the framework is broadly applicable to other state-space models beyond epidemiology, its performance may vary depending on the degree of nonlinearity, the suitability of the Gaussian approximation for the forecast ensemble and the choice of observation noise.
 Future research will explore these limitations in more detail.